Graduate Programs in Engineering Management and Project Management

 • Includes all 4 courses from the Project Management Graduate Certificate

-Sample Courses:
+Planned Courses:

 • Project Management (Eng Mgt 5320)

-• Starts: January 20th
+• Starts: January 20th, 2026

 • Operations Management Science (Eng Mgt 5412)

-• Apply data-driven analysis and advanced management science to optimize organizational performance
+• Apply data-driven analysis and advanced management science to optimize organizational performance.

-• Starts: March 17th
+• Starts: March 17th, 2026

 • Management for Engineers and Scientists (Eng Mgt 5111)